BekeAtGithub/wikiDemo/README.md

     Python Script: Fetch the content from GitHub and push it to Wikipedia using Pywikibot.
     GitHub Actions: Automate updates by running the Python script whenever new changes are pushed to the repository.

+update_wikipedia.py = This script fetches the content from a GitHub repository and updates a Wikipedia page using Pywikibot.

+user-config.py = This configuration file helps Pywikibot know which Wikipedia site and account to use.

+.github/workflows/update-wikipedia.yml = This workflow automatically updates the Wikipedia page whenever new content is pushed to the GitHub repository.